 Facebook

 We have reviewed the way we use Facebook.
 We will no longer use Facebook as a means of communication during this time.
 We will communicate with you via text message and phone call so please ensure that we have correct contact numbers for you.
+Any documents we need to send home will be posted on the school website.

 When to come to school